StoneHub/PickMyRoute/PROJECT.md

 ## Core Features (MVP)

-### Phase 1: Basic Routing
+### Phase 1: Basic Routing ✅ COMPLETE
-- [ ] Display Google Map with user's current location
+- ✅ Display Google Map with user's current location
-- [ ] Set destination (manual coordinate entry or simple search)
+- ✅ Set destination (tap on map)
-- [ ] Display default route from origin to destination
+- ✅ Display default route from origin to destination
-- [ ] Show turn-by-turn directions
+- ⏳ Show turn-by-turn directions (backend ready, UI needed)

-### Phase 2: Custom Waypoint Selection ⭐ (Key Differentiator)
+### Phase 2: Custom Waypoint Selection ⭐ (Key Differentiator) - IN PROGRESS
-- [ ] Tap on any road on the map to add it as a waypoint
+- ✅ Tap on any road on the map to add it as a waypoint
-- [ ] Route automatically recalculates to go through selected road(s)
+- ✅ Route automatically recalculates to go through selected road(s)
-- [ ] Visual indication of "locked" waypoints vs regular route
+- ✅ Visual indication of waypoints in timeline
-- [ ] Ability to remove waypoints
+- ✅ Ability to remove waypoints (tap chip in timeline)
-- [ ] Drag to reorder waypoints
+- ⏳ Drag to reorder waypoints (planned)

 ### Phase 3: Navigation Enhancement
 - [ ] Real-time location tracking during navigation